McMasterRS/WARIO-Editor/docs/user/globals.md

 ![](../Images/globalWindow.png)

 The buttons at the bottom can be used to add or remove global variables.
 Be aware that removing a global variable will remove any connections from nodes using that variable.
-Each variable has 4 components:
+Each variable has \4 components:

 * A Unique name
 * The Data type
 * An input method selector
-* The Data value
+* The value
 * A checkbox to make the variable a constant (un-editable during execution)